Optimal control of transport dominated problems with reduced order modeling

 Tobias Breiten, Shubhaditya Burela, and Philipp Schulze

-@article{BrBuSc,title={Optimal control for a class of linear transport-dominated systems via the shifted proper orthogonal decomposition},author={Breiten, Tobias and Burela, Shubhaditya and Schulze, Philipp},journal={arXiv},year={2024},doi={https://doi.org/10.48550/arXiv.2412.18950},}
+@article{BrBuSc,title={Optimal control with the shifted proper orthogonal decomposition via a first-reduce-then-optimize framework},author={Breiten, Tobias and Burela, Shubhaditya and Schulze, Philipp},journal={arXiv},year={2026},doi={https://doi.org/10.48550/arXiv.2603.28442},}